dsugden/conductr-examples/README.md

 Collection of projects used to demo the features of [Typesafe conductR](http://typesafe.com/products/conductr)

-Currently using  **conductr_1.0.0-b3_all.deb** .
-You will need the the ConductR Package to run these examples.
+Currently using  **conductr_1.0.11_all.deb.deb** .
+You will need the the ConductR Package to run these examples, copy it to:

+    ansible/conductr/files

 To get a trial: contact [Typesafe](http://typesafe.com/company/contact)